blackcape/jade-netbeans-syntax-highlighting-nb8/README.md

 For use with Jade - [http://jade-lang.com/](http://jade-lang.com/)

 Most likely to be backward-compatible with older Netbeans versions (Not tested).
+Might have some dependensy issues.

 The .nbm files are located in